ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apiportal_install/install_unattended.md

 * `--php-ini`            : The directory where `php.ini` file is located.
 Example: `/etc`.
 * `--apache-config`      : The directory where the Apache configuration files are located.
 Example: `/etc/httpd/conf.d`.
 * `--use-encryption-key` : Accepts yY/nN.
 Indicates whether to use an encryption key.
 This option is required for public API mode.
 * `--encryption-key`     : Directory where the encryption key is stored.
 Example: `/home/encryption/key`.
-The last segment is the file name (in this example it is called `key`). sed when `--use-encryption-key` is set to yY.
+The last segment is the file name (in this example it is called `key`).
+Used when `--use-encryption-key` is set to yY.
 * `--use-ssl`            : Accepts yY/nN.
 Indicates whether API Portal will be served by SSL.
 * `--ssl-type`           : Indicates what SSL type to use.
 Accepts `1` (use custom certificate and private key) or `2` (use self-signed certificate).
 * `--ssl-certificate`    : Path to the SSL certificate.
 Used when SSL type `1` is selected.